Best practices for ensuring top-notch collaboration

 When someone is added to a card they will receive a notification and be able to get to work in one simple click.
 Card members are automatically subscribed to the card, which means they will receive additional notifications for any actions that occur on the card, due dates, or if the card is moved. 👍

-Subscribe Vs. Add A Member
+Add A Member Vs. Watch

 Here’s a common scenario: You’re the board maestro orchestrating collaborative masterpieces.
 You always want to be in the know on all the board’s activity so you add yourself to cards left and right.
 Hold on a minute, Mozart—there’s a better way.

-- If you are a critical part of a workflow like a copy editor for the blog or a QA tester on a development team, subscribe to the appropriate list.
+- If you are a critical part of a workflow like a copy editor for the blog or a QA tester on a development team, watch the appropriate list.
 Sure, you’d expect to be added to the card or mentioned in a comment, but why not have your bases covered?

 Comments, Mentions, & More